На русском языке

 where ~B=(g_{{00}})_{o}=1+{\frac {GM\alpha }{rc^{2}}}-{\frac {G^{2}M^{2}\beta }{r^{2}c^{4}}}+{\frac {GQ^{2}\beta }{4\pi \varepsilon _{0}r^{2}c^{4}}} is the time component of the metric tensor.

-In the general case, for the solutions of equations it is necessary, as in GTR, to use the numerical methods, the method of small perturbations, the parameterized post-Newtonian formalism (PPN formalism) and other approximations.
-As a rule, the basic term of the given approximations is determined by Newtonian gravitation, and the additions arise from the general relativity of CTG (i.e., from the dependence of the results of spacetime wave measurements on any sources of energy-momentum).
+In the general case, for solutions of equations it is necessary, as in GTR, to use the numerical methods, the method of small perturbations, the parameterized post-Newtonian formalism (PPN formalism) and other approximations.
+As a rule, the basic term of the given approximations is determined by Newtonian gravitation, and the additions arise from the general relativity of CTG (i.e., from the dependence of the results of spacetime wave measurements on any sources of energy and energy flux).
 The feature of PPN formalism is that it allows us to compare the various alternative theories of gravitation.

 The equations of motion of the matter, the equations for determining the metric, the equations for the acceleration field and pressure field, gravitational and electromagnetic fields can be derived from the principle of least action.